zksecurity/zkbugs/tools/picus/picus_analysis.md

 ## Intro to Picus

 Picus is a detection tool for finding underconstrained bugs.
-Picus is built on top of [this paper](https://dl.acm.org/doi/abs/10.1145/3591282).
+Picus is built on top of the ["Automated Detection of Under-Constrained Circuits in Zero-Knowledge Proof" paper](https://dl.acm.org/doi/abs/10.1145/3591282).
 The tool mentioned in the paper is called QED2, and Picus is an implementation of it.

 In simple words, Picus tries to prove the uniqueness of a witness given a set of inputs.
 If the same set of inputs results in multiple possible witnesses, it means some constraints are missing, which is an underconstrained bug.
 For a concrete example, you can see [this audit report](https://veridise.com/wp-content/uploads/2023/02/VAR-circom-bigint.pdf).